 You may only turn around or reverse if it can be done without endangering or obstructing other road users.

-If you have to turn around in city traffic, there are three options:
+If you need to turn around in city traffic, there are three common options:

 Of the three options, driving around the block is the safest option.
 It minimises the risk of you surprising or being surprised by other road users.